palashmon/awesome-vscode-settings/readme.md

   - [Hide Inlay Hints](#hide-inlay-hints) - Hide inlay hints in the editor for a cleaner view.
   - [Files Auto Save](#files-auto-save) - Automatically save files after a specified delay.
   - [Automatically Fold Imports](#automatically-fold-imports) - Automatically fold imports in the editor.
   - [Smooth Cursor Animation](#smooth-cursor-animation) - Enable smooth cursor animation for a more fluid editing experience.
+  - [Show Folding Controls](#show-folding-controls) - Show folding controls in the editor for easier code folding.
 - [Explorer](#explorer)
   - [Compact Folders in Explorer](#compact-folders-in-explorer) - Disable displaying folders in compact form in the Explorer view.
   - [Disable File Decorations](#disable-file-decorations) - Disable file decorations (Git, problems) in the Explorer view.